jeremy-edward-bauerle/LegendSRD/edited-output/core/hand-edit.md

 Adventurers trying to decide what sort of Combat Style to select should consider the following:

 * Two handed weapons normally grant an advantage in both inflicting and parrying damage and give the user a greater reach (see Weapon Reach).
 * Shields allow the user an extra Combat Action per round, as well as protecting against missile attacks - which most other weapons cannot parry.
 * Using two weapons simultaneously also permits the wielder an extra Combat Action per round and maintains their effectiveness if one weapon is pinned, entangled or dropped.
   Secondary off hand weapons must be one size category smaller than the main weapon, unless both are small.
 * One handed weapon styles do not give an extra Combat Action, but allows one hand free for casting Sorcery spells and touch-range spells.
 * Unarmed Combat Styles have few direct benefits save that the user is always able to fight and protect themselves when lacking a weapon and can freely combine unarmed attacks with any other combat style at no penalty (as long as the opponent is within reach).
 An unarmed attack can be made with any part of the body, except for the torso.
 Thus limbs, wings, tails and even the head can be used.

-Missing Weapons: An Adventurer who is missing some of the weapons for his Combat Style does not suffer any further penalties.
+**Missing Weapons**: An Adventurer who is missing some of the weapons for his Combat Style does not suffer any further penalties.
 For example, if Alaric is forced to use his Spear and Shield Combat Style when he lacks a shield, he loses the protection of the shield and the bonus Combat Action from having an off-hand weapon but there is no penalty to his skill.

-Substituting Weapons: AnAdventurer can use weapons other than the ones he specialises in but at a penalty.
+**Substituting Weapons**: AnAdventurer can use weapons other than the ones he specialises in but at a penalty.
 Firstly, any weapons used must be of the same type as those he normally uses in his Combat Style.
 For example, an Adventurer can substitute a short sword for a long sword but not a mace for a longsword as the mace is used as a bludgeon, not a cutting edge.
 Secondly, the Combat Style skill is penalised as follows:

 * -10% for using a different weapon.
 * -10% for each Size category difference between the two weapons.
 * -10% for each Reach category difference between the two weapons.
 * -5% for each point of ENC difference between the two weapons.

 These penalties cannot take an Adventurer below his base STR+DEX attack skill.

 For example, if Alaric were forced to use a Longspear instead of his preferred shortspear, he would suffer a penalty as follows:

-124

 * -10% for using a different weapon.
 * -10% for the Size difference (shortspears are Medium, Longspears are Large).
 * -10% for the Reach difference (Long vs Very Long).
 * No penalty for ENC, as they both weigh the same.

 For a total penalty of -30%.

-Combat Rounds
+### Combat Rounds
 Since fights in Legend often involve a large number of Skill Tests for attacks, parries and such like, combat is divided into rounds to ease book keeping.
 Each round represents a period of five seconds during which time Adventurers can perform their full number of Combat Actions.